Ellis v. Maine, 448 F.2d 1325, 1328 (1st Cir. 1971)

 Commission on the Status of the Legal Profession: Report and Recommendations to the New Hampshire Supreme Court (February 2007).

-New Hampshire Rule of Professional Conduct 4.2 creates presumption that limited representation client is unrepresented for purposes of communication, unless notified otherwise in writing.
+- New Hampshire Rule of Professional Conduct 4.2 creates the presumption that limited representation client is unrepresented for purposes of communication, unless notified otherwise in writing.

-New Hampshire Rules of Civil Procedure enabling unbundled services include:
+- New Hampshire Rule of Civil Procedure enabling unbundled services include:

-- Rule 3 requiring that pleadings and communication be furnished to both client and limited representation attorney until withdrawal of limited appearance;
+- Rule 3, requiring that pleadings and communication be furnished to both client and limited representation attorney until withdrawal of limited appearance; and

 The New Hampshire Judicial Branch Self Help Center provides forms, information, tips on court preparation and links to resources.